 If your bed is in need of some reviving, consider what small changes you can make, rather than getting a brand new bed.
 Sometimes something as simple as a new pillow can even make a huge difference.
-If you haven’t already, make sure to try my easy essential oil blend.
+If you haven’t already, make sure to try my easy Essential Oil Blend to Help Fight Insomnia.

 And though I love memory foam toppers, I personally don’t enjoy beds made of total foam.
 I recommend getting a normal mattress with a foam topper, or a memory foam mattress with a pillow top, especially if you struggle with overheating or hip pain as I do.
 These combinations should provide the best comfort and flexibility.